-Annex with pre-contractual information on the environmental and/or social characteristics to be disclosed under Art.
-8 (1), (2) and (2a) of Regulation (EU) 2019/2088 good governance practices.

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow
+Pre-contractual information on the financial products specified in Art.
+8 (1), (2) and (2a) of Regulation (EU) 2019/2088 and Art.
+6 (1) of Regulation (EU) 2020/852 means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.